ratify-project/ratify/docs/reference/cache.md

 Ratify supports memory caches and file-based blob caching.
 ## Memory Caches

 Ratify provides a unified cache API for cache read/write.
 Caching providers implement the API and are registered on ratify creation.
 Users can configure which cache provider to use via helm chart/cli.
+For high availability scenarios, reference this [guide](../quickstarts/ratify-high-availability.md).
 Here are the current cche providers supported:

 ### Ristretto (default)